Goals for Education | Monitoring State Policies

 In April 2017, SREB launched a state accountability network with monthly conference calls for SREB member states to share ideas and discuss questions about redesigning and implementing state accountability systems under the Every Student Succeeds Act.
 Three state education agency leaders from South Carolina participate.

-Project staff presented on state efforts to align instructional materials on and state accountability systems under the Every Student Succeeds Act at SREB’s annual Meeting of Legislative and Governors’ Staff in September 2017.
-Five participants from South Carolina attended the meeting.
+Project staff presented information on state efforts to align instructional materials on and state accountability systems under the Every Student Succeeds Act at SREB’s annual Meeting of Legislative and Governors’ Staff in September 2017.
 Five participants from South Carolina attended.

 Career and Technical Education